Madison West High School

 Madison West High School is a public high school on the west side of Madison, Wisconsin, United States.
 It was founded in 1930 and is one of six secondary schools in the Madison Metropolitan School District.
 It serves students from Madison, Shorewood Hills, and Fitchburg.

-Located near the University of Wisconsin–Madison and the Wisconsin State Capitol, the school was rated "Exceeds Expectations" on the 2023–2024 School Report Card by the Wisconsin Department of Public Instruction.
+Located near the University of Wisconsin–Madison and the Wisconsin State Capitol, the school was rated "Exceeds Expectations" on the 2024–2025 School Report Card by the Wisconsin Department of Public Instruction.
 Its athletic teams, known as the Regents, compete in the WIAA Big Eight Conference.

 History

-1924–1930: Founding
+20th century

 Established in 1930, Madison West High School began as a junior-senior high before becoming a four-year high school in the 1960s.
 The building is an example of Collegiate Gothic Revival architecture, featuring pointed arches, stonework, and ornamental detailing.
 At the time of its construction, the school was located at the western edge of Madison, inspiring its name.
 In the early 20th century, Madison's only public high school was located downtown on the isthmus.
 A second school, East High School, opened in 1924 on the far east side.
 As western neighborhoods such as Nakoma, Wingra Park, and Westmorland grew, the school board selected the Carpenter farm on Regent Street for a new high school.
 The site, bordered by Highland Avenue at the city limits, was controversial.
 On April 22, 1924, the Capital Times reported that board member E.E.
 Brossard opposed the location, citing concerns that Madison would not expand far enough west for the site to be considered central.

-1939-1945: World War II

-Fifty-seven alumni from the classes of 1931 to 1944 are recognized as Gold Star alumni, having sacrificed in military service for the United States in World War II.
-Their names are inscribed on a memorial wall at the school's southern entrance, beneath a 13-folded triangle American flag.
+Fifty-seven alumni from the classes of 1931 to 1944 are recognized as Gold Star alumni, having sacrificed their lives in military service for the United States in World War II.

-2020-2024: Renovation

-In 2020, Madison voters approved a $317 million referendum to improve school facilities across the district.
-As part of this plan, extensive renovations began at West High in summer 2022 and were completed in the fall of 2024.

-These renovations aimed to address overcrowding and accommodate a projected student population of 2,200, as noted in a 2019 facilities assessment by Zimmerman Architectural Studios, Inc.

-Between 2022 and 2024, enrollment at West High increased significantly, despite a projected decrease in students.

-The renovation included a new pool and gym with updated locker rooms, new classrooms and team rooms, and integrated wrestling and weight training facilities.
-Other additions include a library media center, expanded science labs, a welcome center, and a four-story accessibility addition to connect all school levels.
+In 1977, three fifteen-year-old boys were found guilty of raping a sixteen-year-old girl in a stairwell at the school.
+The rapists were given lenient sentences, with judge Archie Simonson stating that "given the way women dress, rape is a normal reaction", and that "whether women like it or not, they are sex objects".
+These statements drew national outrage, and Dane County voted to remove him via the judicial recall process, which had never before been done in Wisconsin.

+21st century